This Guide Memo outlines Stanford University's compensation policies.

 a.
 Minimum Wage

 In compliance with federal and state laws, employees must be paid the current minimum wage or higher unless a request for a specific exception is allowable under the law and approved by the Vice President for Human Resources.
 Information on the current minimum wage rate is available from University Human Resources Staff Compensation.

 b.
 Non-Cash Compensation

-When the university provides perquisites such as room, apartment, or meals, their value (as determined under tax laws) is added to cash compensation to establish total base pay for computation of insured benefits.
+When the university provides perquisites such as room, apartment, or meals, their value (as determined under tax laws) is added to cash compensation (and the employee’s regular rate of pay if required by law) to establish total base pay for computation of insured benefits.
 When required to be taken as a condition of employment, perquisites are not subject to federal income tax.

 c.
 Performance Increases